 You have a choice of either going to Neist Point or being dropped off at Dunvegan Castle and we will pick you up on the way back from Neist Point.

 We travel to the far west of the island to the dramatic Neist Point.
 This is the best place on the island to spot whales, dolphins and sharks.
 Here we transport you to the edge of the world, with its beautiful scenery, awesome skies and endless ocean.
 Come with us and see for yourself why Skye has been voted by National Geographic as the fourth greatest island visitor experience in the whole world!

-Visit the ancient MacLeod clan castle, set in beautiful gardens, and see for yourself the flag from fairyland which is dated between the 4th and 7th centuries A.D.
+Visit the ancient MacLeod clan castle set in beautiful gardens, Dunvegan Castle is the oldest continuously inhabited castle in Scotland and has been the ancestral home of the Chiefs of clan MacLeod for 800 years, see the flag from Fairyland which is dated between the 4th and 7th centuries A.D.

 ** The entrance fee to Dunvegan Castle is not included.

 The charming Fairy Glen.
 This is the most important meeting place of the fairies on Skye.
 Wander between countless conical mounds, known in the Highlands as fairy knowes; put your ears to the grass and listen for the fairies at work inside.
 Bend down to search for elves in the glen's miniature forests, take the twisted path to the top of the fairy castle or walk the faun’s maze and have a wish granted!

 We take the opportunity to drive right up to the Trotternish ridge at the Quiraing, lying in the far North of Skye.

 The Quiraing is a landscape used in many sci-fi films, known for its wonderful rock formations and stunning coastal views.
 This is a place like no other, part of the largest landslip in Europe.